Comeback Season: Turning a Challenging Situation into a Unique Opportunity

 Graduate Learning Consultant and Peer Academic Coach

+This article is intended for Stanford student-athletes.
 This is a condensed version of the full article.
 You can find the full article here.
-This article is intended for Stanford student-athletes.

 You put in hundreds of hours of work, only to find out that your season and that championship weren’t coming – now what?